bingzhi-wang/histmed_rag/README.md

 # Historical Medical RAG

-*Three physicians — Chinese, Greek, and Medieval Latin — writing across 1,500 years and three languages, answering the same question side by side.
-With a citation for every word, and the honesty to say when a text stays silent.*
+*Three physicians — Chinese, Greek, and Medieval Latin — writing across 1,500 years and three languages, answering the same question side by side.*

 A fully offline research tool for the comparative history of medicine.
 Ask one question; read how three ancient traditions answer it, each grounded in its own sources.
 No internet, no API keys, no cloud.